-What the 'invisible data mappers' have in common is that they use cartographic terminology, typically reserved for discussing the surface of the Earth, and apply it metaphorically to these informational 'frontiers'.
+What the information mappers have in common is that they use cartographic terminology, typically reserved for discussing the surface of the Earth, and apply it metaphorically to these informational frontiers.
 An operative principle, descended from information theory, cybernetics, and popular computing culture, is that all the world can be treated as data, ready for selecting, categorizing, visualizing, and revisualizing in infinite ways.
-This, of course, opens into a 'new politics' of data mapping which looks very similar to the present politics of the geographic map: What data is mapped?
-What data is left out?
+This principle, of course, opens into a new politics of data visualization which looks very similar to the present and past politics of the geographic map: Whose data are mapped?
+Whose data are left out?
 Who makes the map, for whom, and for what purpose?

-Some projects that map 'the invisible' overlay data on physical or virtual landscapes and are clearly linked to cartographic concerns in familiar ways.
-For example, Ingo Günther's long-term project Worldprocessor (1988-2005) is a series of over 300 globes that represent different views of the Earth with datasets artfully overlaid on the surface.
+Some projects that map informational worlds overlay data on physical landscapes and are clearly linked to cartographic concerns in familiar ways.
+For example, Ingo Günther's long-term project World Processor (1988-2005) is a series of over 300 globes that represent different views of the Earth with datasets artfully overlaid on the surface.
 In the case of each globe, the dataset is selected carefully to visualize the world with a different intent.
 For example, Landlocked Nations shows only those countries that do not border an ocean or sea, and the wall text discusses the economic and social impact of the absence of a body of water.
-Other datasets include life expectancy, the world according to Chinese geography, and Statistical Challenges (Figure 26), which maps elusive, invisible qualities, such as 'Happiness', 'Jokes created per year', and 'Intensity of Dreams', onto a blank globe with no geopolitical lines.
+Other datasets include life expectancy, the world according to Chinese geography, and Statistical Challenges (Fig. 28), which maps elusive, invisible qualities, such as "Happiness," "Jokes created per year," and "Intensity of Dreams," onto a blank globe with no geopolitical lines.
 Each of these datasets has an associated globe, which is lit from within.